prithvirajdeshmane/WebCrawler/README.md

 1. Enter a URL: When prompted, enter a valid URL (e.g., https://www.bbc.com)
 2. View Results: The program will start crawling from the entered URL, discover all linked websites, and print them to the console.
+3. To stop, press Ctrl+C (or equivalent) in the command line interface.

 Example
 ```